Huddersfield Town's Aaron Mooy in injury setback ahead of Newcastle United clash

 It comes as the Football Federation Australia (FFA) confirmed the 27-year-old midfielder had suffered 'a minor injury setback' ahead of the Socceroos friendly against Colombia this evening.

-As such the player has returned to Huddersfield Town this afternoon in order to continue his recovery with the actual nature of the injury currently unknown.
+As such the player has returned to West Yorkshire this afternoon in order to continue his recovery with the actual extent of the injury currently unknown.

-Mooy played the full 90 minutes for the Socceroos in Friday night's 4-1 defeat to Norway in Oslo, claiming an assist in Australia's goal.
+Mooy had previously played the full 90 minutes for the Socceroos in Friday night's 4-1 defeat to Norway in Oslo, claiming an assist in Australia's goal.

 The news is a major setback for a player who has only recently returned to Town's first-team action after suffering a gashed knee in the win against AFC Bournemouth last month.

-And there could be further midfield headaches for Huddersfield Town boss David Wagner with Philip Billing also returning early from Danish Under 21 international duty through injury as well.
+And there could be further midfield headaches for Town boss David Wagner with Philip Billing also returning early from Danish Under 21 international duty through injury as well.

-Danny Williams has already been ruled out for the rest of the season with a fractured fibula meaning the Terriers could be left with just two recognised first-team central midfielders for the trip to St James' Park- Jonathan Hogg and Dean Whitehead.
+Danny Williams has already been ruled out for the rest of the season with a fractured fibula meaning the Terriers could be left with just two recognised first-team central midfielders for the trip to St James' Park - Jonathan Hogg and Dean Whitehead.